rstraub/rstraub.github.io/_posts/2022-09-13-why-use-tdd.md

 Let's get the biggest misconception out of the way first: [TDD is not about testing][tdd-not-about-testing].
 It is a vehicle to drive development.

-The goal, according to [Test-Driven Development by Example][tdd-by-example], is simple yet powerful:
+The goal, according to [Test-Driven Development: By Example][tdd-by-example], is simple yet powerful:

 > Clean Code That Works